quanteda/tutorials.quanteda.io/content/basic-operations/corpus/docvars.markdown

 draft: false
 ---

+You met document-level variables briefly in the previous two chapters, when we attached a party label to a corpus and then used a year to subset one.
+Here we cover them properly. **quanteda**'s objects keep information associated with each document, separate from the text itself. **quanteda** calls this information "document-level variables", or "docvars", accessed with `docvars()`.
+Document-level variables can be used to filter or group text corpora.

 ``` r
 library(quanteda)
 ```

-**quanteda**'s objects keep information associated with documents.
-They are called "document-level variables", or "docvars", and are accessed using `docvars()`.

 ``` r